 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 STP reports there have been some reductions in malaria interventions including active case detection due to the COVID-19 pandemic.
-The country has also faced RDT stock outs but a stock delivery is expected in mid-July.
-The IRS is planned for Q4 2020.
-Targeted IRS is ongoing in some zones with increases in cases
+The country has also faced RDT stock outs but a stock delivery is expected in mid July.
+The IRS is planned for Q4 2020 with larvicide delivery planned for Q3 2020.
+Targeted IRS is ongoing in some zones with increases incases Address funding Ensure the GF malaria funding application is submitted by Q2 2020 and ensure that resources are allocated to malaria control at a level that is sufficient to sustain the gains made in recent years Q2 2020 The country submitted the GF malaria application in Q2